Arnav Balaji

 Research

-UTCS Undergraduate Honors Thesis, 2025
+Honors Thesis 2025

-TL;DR: A benchmark for physics-grounded damage detection in manipulation, providing a unified mechanism for quantifying the safety of robot actions.
+TL;DR A benchmark for physics-grounded damage detection in manipulation, providing a unified mechanism for quantifying the safety of robot actions.
 Policies trained with damage-based safety metrics learn safer strategies with substantially lower risk.